-She’s worked for the WIC program since 2010, teaching new moms how to healthfully feed themselves and their little ones.
-Brandi enjoys playing pickleball and traveling with her family in her spare time.
+I worked for the WIC program from 2010-2018, teaching new moms how to healthfully feed themselves and their little ones.

-As a proud Navy spouse, Brandi supported her husband’s career for 24 years (retired in 2016), raising two children while facing the challenges of the military family.
-They lived all over the United States, experiencing the diverse subcultures within our beautiful country.
+As a proud Navy spouse, I supported her husband’s career for 24 years (retired in 2016), raising two children while facing the challenges of the military family.
+We lived all over the United States, experiencing the diverse subcultures within our beautiful country.

-Beginning in December of 2014, the Givens family faced a painful life challenge when Brandi became the primary caregiver for her adored father, who passed from cancer in May of 2016.
-While she was grateful for the gift of extra time she had with him, the cancer was in his brain, making his decline all the more heart-wrenching.
+My family faced a painful life challenge when I became the primary caregiver for my adored father, who passed from cancer in May of 2016.
+While I was grateful for the gift of time I had with him, the cancer was in his brain, making his decline all the more heart-wrenching.

 With that experience came a real change in priority, and I began a writing career to remain flexible for family and fun.
 I now enjoy playing way too much pickleball, and traveling with my family.

 I’m grateful for my family and I credit mother for teaching me to make nutrition a priority.
 Thanks, Mom.